ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 In order for the script to connect to MongoDB, you'll also need a `.env` file.
 Contact the backend team to get a copy of that file.

+Also, make sure you have the `src/backend/logs/api.log` file created prior to starting the application.
+This file is gitignored and also dockerignored.

 # Running the application locally WITHOUT Docker

 1. Change the `PROXY_URL` value in your `.env` file to `http://localhost:1337`.